Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 - to facilitate the coordination of chest compressions and ventilation;

-- for the introduction of adrenaline;
+- for the administration of adrenaline;

-- if you suspect the presence of a diaphragmatic hernia;
+- if you suspect a diaphragmatic hernia;

 - with deep prematurity.